enriicola/Linked-adm-In/README.md

     Write operations occur moderately, primarily when new jobs, companies, skills, or benefits are added to the system.
 These updates may include inserting related attributes like market values, skill scores, or job expiration dates.

     Batch Processing
-    Batch imports can be essential only during initialization or when large updates to the dataset occur, such as integrating new company records, updated job postings, or expanded benefit types.
+    Batch imports can be essential only during initialization because no large updates to the dataset will occur.
-    Efficient batch processing should ensure data consistency, especially when dealing with related entities (e.g. associating a job with the correct company and required skills during import)
+    The only updates might be occasionaly integrating new company records or updated job postings.

     Consistency and Availability
     Eventual consistency is sufficient for updates to non-critical attributes, such as adding new benefits or updating a company’s market value.
 These changes are not immediately critical for most queries.